zsun9/mmbforecastdoc/docs/forecast.md

 Note that the MCMC draws will be deleted by the algorithm due to their enormous size.
 Note that some forecast results has to be adjusted depending on the model of interest (the adjustment is made under the block ` % save GDP forecasts (start from the last in-sample obs)` in the MATLAB script).

 !!!Example
     For models that uses demeanded inflation as observable, the inflation forecast generated will also be demeaned.
 As a result, the MATLAB script has to be modified such that mean of the inflation has to be added back to the inflation forecast of the model.
-One potential way to do so is to compare the first observation of the inflation (actual data) with another model that uses non-demeaned inflation, and add the difference back to the whole forecast series.
+One potential way to do so is to compare the first observation (actual data) of the inflation with another model that uses non-demeaned inflation, and add the difference back to the whole forecasting series.